cloudtoid/gateway-core/README.md

 ## Tracing

-GatewayCore uses two headers to pass on trace identifiers to both the server and the client:
+GatewayCore uses two headers to relay trace identifiers to servers, as well as clients:

 ### Correlation-id header

-A request originated from a client can include a correlation-id header that is passed on unchanged to the proxied server.
-The default correlation-id header is `x-correlation-id` but can be renamed as shown here:
+Requests originated from clients can include a correlation-id header that is forwarded unchanged to proxied servers.
+The default correlation-id header is `x-correlation-id`, but it can be renamed as shown here:

 ```json
 {